 Another treatment method goes by the name Scleral buckle which involves surgically sewing a silicone a scleral buckle or flexible band is placed around the equator of the eye to counterbalance any force pulling the retina out of place.
 This band is not visible and remains permanently attached.
 Laser or cryo treatment may then be necessary to seal the tear.

 Vitrectomy is the surgery type for retinal detachment which is used for large tears.
-During this, the doctor removes the vitreous (the clear, gel-like substance between eye’s lens and retina) and replaces it with a saline solution.
+During this, the doctor removes the vitreous (the clear, gel-like substance between the eye’s lens and retina) and replaces it with a saline solution.

 Depending on the complexity of the retinal detachment, various combinations of vitrectomy, buckle, laser and gas bubble may be used to repair the retina.
 Vision may take many months to improve and in some cases may never fully return.
-Unfortunately, some patients, particularly those with chronic retinal detachment, do not recover any vision.
-For this reason, it is very important to see your ophthalmologist at the first sign of trouble.
+Prevention is always better, so keep yourself updated about the condition of your eyes.
+People who are especially at risk of Retinal Detachment should take precautions.